googlearchive/friendlypix/web/README.md

 ```

 This will start `firebase serve` and make sure your Javascript files are transpiled automatically to ES5.

+> This is cufrrently broken on Windows.
+On windows please run the following commands separately instead: `bower install`, `babel -w scripts -s --retain-lines -d lib` and `firebase serve`.

 Then open [http://localhost:5000](http://localhost:5000)